alexfernandez/alexfernandez.github.io/2023/job-search.md

 ![LinkedIn post.](pics/job-search-linkedin.png "Screenshot of my LinkedIn announcement that I would join TinyBird: 99 reactions, 33 comments.")

-When I announced my decision on LinkedIn the [post](https://www.linkedin.com/feed/update/urn:li:activity:7112739360587866112/) had 3184 impressions as of 2023-09-29, with 100 reactions and 33 comments.
+I announced my decision on LinkedIn, and the [post](https://www.linkedin.com/feed/update/urn:li:activity:7112739360587866112/) had got 3184 impressions as of 2023-09-29, with 100 reactions and 33 comments.
 Engagement was (99+33)/3184 = 4.1% in case you are wondering, computed as (reactions + comments) / impressions.